All Episodes

 I mean, I just am not into it yet.

-And I've not studied enough of these people to tell you which one of them are better conservatives or better on this issue or better.
+You know, this stuff's all going to shake out, and I've not studied enough of these people to tell you which one of them are better conservatives or better on this issue or better.

 And that's what I was trying to say earlier.

-I think what troubles me is that all of these candidates by their supporters are being molded into, well, he can be conservative.
+I think what troubles me is that all of these candidates by their supporters are being molded into, well, he can be a conservative.

-And he, Rudy, he can be conservative.
+And he, Rudy, he can be a conservative.

 Pardon?